 - We deliver the national curriculum or can demonstrate that our curriculum is of similar breadth/ambition in each subject.

 - Our curriculum remains as broad as possible for as long as possible.

-- We ensure pupils can remember and/or retrieve the curriculum content long term.
+- We ensure pupils can embed the curriculum content in the long-term memory.

 - We are clear about what we want pupils to learn and why.
 We can demonstrate how this is put into practice in our curriculum planning.